csc-training/hip-programming/docs/06-optimisation.md

 ::::::{.columns}
 :::{.column width=60%}
 - Both branches are executed sequentially but if statement value is used as a mask
+- If the branch changes only between warps, then there is no penalty
 - *However*
-  - Compiler is pretty good at optimizing
-  - Even if both branches are executed, code on right is memory-bound
+  - Code on right is memory bound
 :::
 :::{.column width=39%}
 ```cpp